 Please note that full EDNS support (RFC 6891) in DNS software is not mandatory.

-In case you decide not to support EDNS it is mandatory to correctly answer queries with EDNS in accordance with RFC 6891 section 7, i.e. namely to answer with valid DNS message containing RCODE=FORMERR.
+In case you decide not to support EDNS it is mandatory to correctly answer queries with EDNS in accordance with RFC 6891 section 7, i.e. namely to answer with a valid DNS message containing RCODE=FORMERR.
 Please follow the RFC mentioned above while implementing this.
 Thank you!

-Domains served by DNS servers that, according to the above mentioned tests, are not compliant with the standard, will not function reliably after February 1, 2019, and may become unavailable.
+Domains served by DNS servers that, according to the above-mentioned tests, are not compliant with the standard, will not function reliably after February 1, 2019, and may become unavailable.

 We are aware of the importance of this change and we want to inform as many people as possible.
 We are going to keep drawing attention to this change, which will begin to apply in less than a year.
-If you have the ability to spread this information to people who are in charge of networks and DNS servers, we will be glad if you shared the link to this blog post.
+If you have the ability to spread this information to people who are in charge of networks and DNS servers, we will be glad if you share the link to this blog post.
 Our goal is a reliable and properly functioning DNS that cannot be easily attacked.